You're logging everything and seeing nothing

 Notice the payload goes to the database.
 The logs get a lightweight envelope.
 When you need to debug, you query your logs to find the webhook ID, then pull the full payload from storage.
 Two lookups, but your log pipeline stays fast and cheap.

-Severity levels that aren't just decoration
+Severity levels that earn their place

 Most teams use three levels in practice: debug (never enabled in prod), info (everything), and error (panics).
 That's not enough for webhooks.
 You need a real hierarchy.